 We conducted two relevant comparisons: (1) two categories, comparing exemplars A to D versus exemplars E to H; and (2) between-category versus within-category distances.
 As the distance distributions did not pass the Shapiro-Wilk test for normality, we used the Wilcoxon rank-sum test with continuity correction for the comparisons.
-The Type I error rate, alpha, was set to 0.05."
+The Type I error rate, alpha, was set to 0.05.

 Results & Discussion